Tuesday, January 01, 2013

 Method:

-Heat some more oil/Ghee in the same wok and fry chopped garlic, brown Onion paste and Ginger julienne till oil leaves the sides and raw smell disappears.
+To the same wok add chopped garlic, brown onion paste and Ginger julienne until oil leaves the sides and raw smell goes.

-Add Tomato Ketchup and Tamarind Juice along with salt, pepper, 1 tsp Sugar, 1 tsp Red chilli powder and Kashmiri Chilli powder.
+Add tomato ketchup and tamarind extract along with salt, pepper, 1 tsp Sugar, 1 tsp each of red hot chilli powder and Kashmiri chilli powder.

 Check for Salt.